Last Updated on 28 September 2021

-Based on the 1st July 2020 RIVM guidelines, we are allowed to start organising Ceroc social dancing in the Netherlands again, as long as we conform to the Basic Protocol Danssector.
+Hooray!
+Based on the Dutch government guidelines as of 25th September 2021, we are allowed to start organising Ceroc social dancing in the Netherlands again, as long as we conform to the Basic Protocol Danssector.

-In the meantime please enjoy the on-line and live Ceroc UK classes and freestyles, stay safe and well.
+In the meantime please enjoy the on-line Ceroc UK classes, stay safe and well.
 We miss you and dancing with you, with love from the Ceroc Nederland team.
-Please let us have your thoughts/views using the contact form or call.
+Please contact us and let us have your thoughts/views.

 The Basic Protocol Dancesector

 To guide us, Dansondernemers Nederland has produced the Basic Protocol Danssector; this protocol has been drawn up by the dance sector-wide collaboration of sector and professional organizations, sports associations, training institutes and independent dance entrepreneurs, established in the context of the COVID-19 crisis, and is temporarily united under the name dansondernemers.nl and is coordinated with the Ministry of Education, Culture and Science, the Ministry of Health, Welfare and Sport, MKB Nederland, VNO-NCW and the employees’ organization FNV.
 This protocol serves as a guide for the sector in the reopening of dance companies and dance activities.
 The government’s decision to reopen sectors and activities is leading.
 This protocol discusses a number of practical aspects concerning safety and hygiene that must be taken into account when companies reopen.
 This protocol can be adapted based on practical experience and is therefore a living document.
 At the reopening, entrepreneurs and employees and teachers are not bound by the impossible.